What Mac should I buy?

 Do I need any accessories?

-Generally, I do not recommend any of Apple's accessories such as chargers or adapters.
-They are usually overpriced and Apple doesn't have a very good track record at making cables that are reliable.
-The good news is that the new computers all use USB-C which is an industry standard, so for the first time ever, notebook chargers are universal, which is the tradeoff we get for no longer having MagSafe.
-Forget to pack your Apple charger?
+Generally, I do not recommend any of Apple's accessories, such as chargers or adapters.
+They are usually overpriced, and Apple doesn't have a very good track record at making cables that are reliable.
+The good news is that the new computers all use USB-C, which is an industry standard, so for the first time ever, notebook chargers are universal.
+Forgot to pack your Apple charger?
 You can grab a new Dell or Acer charger and use that!

 For cables, I almost always recommend Anker.
 They are extremely durable and a great value.